vorburger/vorburger-dotfiles-bin-etc/README.md

     ./container/run.sh
     ./container/ssh.sh

-Wehn the container runs, you can exec into it:
+Once the container runs, you can also exec into it:

     podman exec -it dotfiles bash -c "su - vorburger && fish"